Adamouization/AdamouizationMusic/README.md

 AdamouizationMusic
 ==================

-**AdamouizationMusic** is a website showcasing my Soundcloud posts and Apple Music playlists.
+**Adam Jams** is a website showcasing my Soundcloud posts and Apple Music playlists.

-You can visit the website live here: [adamouizationmusic.jaamour.com](http://adamouizationmusic.jaamour.com/)
+You can visit the website live here: [adamjams.jaamour.com](http://adamjams.jaamour.com/)

 #### Screenshot